-Dallas — Concerts presented by the Dallas Chamber Orchestra mostly fall into a pattern.
+Dallas — Concerts presented by the Dallas Chamber Symphony mostly fall into a pattern.
 The first half presents something from the standard repertoire, conducted in an uninspiring manner by conductor Richard McKay, paired with a silent movie with a newly commissioned score on which McKay does a much better job.

 Because of this, I feel like I write the same review over and over.
 This report on Tuesday’s DCS show at Dallas City Performance Hall will not be any different.